-A major change in provision is the classification of a NFP corporation as being either a soliciting corporation or a non-soliciting corporation.
+A major change in provision is the classification of a not-for-profit corporation as being either a soliciting corporation or a non-soliciting corporation.

 Additional requirements for soliciting corporations

-• Subject to stricter financial statement review requirements (see below).
+- Subject to stricter not-for-profit organization financial reporting requirements (see below).

-• Upon dissolution and liquidation, they must distribute remaining assets to qualified donee(s).
+- Upon dissolution and liquidation, they must distribute remaining assets to qualified donor(s).

-• If annual revenue is less than or equal to $50K, the NFP corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
+- If annual revenue is less than or equal to $50K, the not-for-profit corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
 However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting;

-• If annual revenue is between $50K and $250K, the NFP corporation can waive the audit requirement by passing a special resolution and perform a review engagement instead;
+- If annual revenue is between $50K and $250K, the not-for-profit corporation can waive the audit requirement by passing a special resolution and perform a review engagement instead;

-• If less than or equal to $1M in annual revenue, the NFP corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
+- If less than or equal to $1M in annual revenue, the not-for-profit corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
 However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting.

 In all circumstances, it is required that the members appoint a public accountant at each annual meeting, or waive appointment by annual unanimous resolution in cases where a compilation engagement is desired.

-• The directors of a NFP corporation which operates under the new Canada NFP Act are subject to the same duty and standard of care as directors of business corporations incorporated under the Canada Business Corporations Act (“CBCA”).
+- The directors of a not-for-profit corporation which operates under the new Canada NFP Act are subject to the same duty and standard of care as directors of business corporations incorporated under the Canada Business Corporations Act (“CBCA”).

-• Ex officio directors (directors who become directors by virtue of their position in another organization) are no longer permitted and the NFP corporation will need to amend its governance structure under the new Canada NFP Act.
+- Ex officio directors (directors who become directors by virtue of their position in another organization) are no longer permitted and the NFP corporation will need to amend its governance structure under the new Canada Not-for-Profit Act.